 After a series of successful SHARE Conferences on internet culture and activism, gathering thousands of participants in Belgrade, Serbia (2011 & 2012) and Beirut, Lebanon (2012), a community was formed with the purpose of embarking on continuous research and advocating for human rights in the digital environment.

 Our multidisciplinary team consists of legal and IT experts, artists and journalists.
-The Foundation has so far organized dozens of conferences, gatherings and workshops in Serbia and abroad, attended by leading activists and experts in digital rights and freedoms.
+The Foundation has so far organised dozens of conferences, gatherings and workshops in Serbia and abroad, attended by leading activists and experts in digital rights and freedoms.
 As a contributing member of civil society, SHARE Foundation participates in public debates on relevant laws that might affect citizens’ online rights in Serbia.
-The Foundation has also produced a dozen of info-guides and other free publications.
+The Foundation has also produced numerous publications

-Activities of SHARE Foundation in promoting digital rights were recognized by the Commissioner for Information of Public Importance and Personal Data Protection of Serbia, who in January 2017 presented the Foundation with a certificate of gratitude for an outstanding contribution to affirming the right to personal data protection.
+The activities of SHARE Foundation in promoting digital rights have been recognised by the Commissioner for Information of Public Importance and Personal Data Protection of Serbia, who in January 2017 awarded the Foundation a certificate of gratitude for an outstanding contribution to promote the right to personal data protection.